MaddyGuthridge/portfolio-data/portfolio/experience/med-revue/README.md

 * Arranging three polished musical numbers, showcasing my adaptability and creative collaboration skills.
 * Leading rehearsals for both the band and various vocalists from other portfolios, highlighting my leadership, communication, and interpersonal skills.

-Together, my ensemble delivered a performance of exceptional quality, earning acclaim from our audiences.
+Together, my ensemble delivered a performance of exceptional quality, earning acclaim from audiences and critics alike.